The Newly-Dead Game

 Gail Rubin at Frozen Dead Guy DaysRubin, a public relations professional with more than 25 years experience in the field, introduced The Newly-Dead Game at the 2011 Frozen Dead Guy Days festival in Nederland, Colorado.
 This wild and wacky celebration is one of the top winter festivals in the United States.

-The local Chamber of Commerce started Frozen Dead Guy Days in 2000.
+The Nederland Chamber of Commerce started Frozen Dead Guy Days in 2000.
 The festival features coffin races, a parade of hearses, a Polar Plunge, the Brain Freeze Ball, frozen turkey bowling and salmon tossing, and a frozen T-shirt contest.
 The Newly-Dead Game was welcomed as a new addition in 2011.Couples Play The Newly-Dead Game

 Publicity Creates Desire